karthickshiva/aaku/docs/scope_requirements.md

-## Project Scope and Requirements Document: Data Generator Application
+## Project Scope and Requirements

 ### 1. Introduction
-The Data Generator Application aims to provide users with a powerful tool for defining relational schemas and generating synthetic test data.
+The Aaku (Data Generator Application) aims to provide users with a powerful tool for defining relational schemas and generating synthetic test data.
 The application will be designed to meet the following scope and requirements.

 ### 2. User Requirements